Parable of the Talents: the extraordinary sequel to the bestselling modern classic, Parable of the Sower

 'Octavia Butler was playing out our very real possibilities as humans' GLORIA STEINEM

-Asha was born into a broken world.
-There are many things she needs to know: how her country could embrace a violent, far-right President promising to make America great again, why they turned a blind eye to the suffering - and the truth about her mother.
+There are many things Asha needs to know.
+How her country could embrace a presidential reign of terror and oppression, why the people turned a blind eye to the suffering - and the truth about her mother.

 WINNER OF THE NEBULA AWARD FOR BEST NOVEL